EMJzero/COaT_Project/README.md

 ### Coding conventions

+The main conventions followed while developing the tests were:

-- Write the program as a function, its call-tree will be entirely synthesized.
+- Write the program as a function, its call-graph will be entirely synthesized.
 Lets call it "root function".
 - Within the code to be synthesized, avoid using arrays whose size is not known at compile-time.
 - Within the code to be synthesized, avoid using I/O related instructions, only rely on the pointers given as parameters or return.
 - Within the code to be synthesized, avoid avoid using recursion, convert it into iteration.
 - From the root function, to return a scalar values you can utilize "return", otherwise pass as argument a pointer to an array where the results will be written, avoid using "malloc".
-- Utilize TAFFO's annotations only within the root function and the one it calls, do not annotate the root function's definition itself.
+- Utilize TAFFO's annotations only within the root function and other functions it calls, do not annotate the root function's definition itself, this way the floating-point to fixed-point and viceversa conversion will be synthesized as well.
+- An effective method is, as the first thing in the root function, to copy over every received floating-point argument that you intend to convert into another instance of the same type that is annotated with TAFFO.
+Then continue to use this new instance withing the function.
 - Optionally, write a test-main that utilizes such function, giving it realistic inputs and printing the results.

 If Verilator's simulation fails, utilize verbosity level 4 "-v 4" and check which outputs differ from expected ones.